Buying Guides · Last updated 2 June 2026

 Joint Mortgages in Gibraltar

 If the purchase requires a mortgage, all co-owners who are on the title deed will typically need to be on the mortgage application.
-Gibraltar's main lenders, Barclays and NatWest (trading as Royal Bank of Gibraltar), assess joint applications on the combined income and creditworthiness of all applicants.
+Gibraltar's main residential lenders, including NatWest International and Gibraltar International Bank, assess joint applications on the combined income and creditworthiness of all applicants.

 Stamp Duty on Joint Purchases

-Gibraltar's stamp duty applies to the full property purchase price regardless of how many buyers are on the title.
-There is no reduction for first-time buyers in joint purchases in the way that some UK schemes operate.
+Gibraltar stamp duty applies to the full property purchase price regardless of how many buyers are on the title.
+The rate depends on the buyer's qualifying status, not the number of co-owners.

 What Happens If One Party Wants to Sell

-This is the most common source of conflict in joint property ownership and the reason exit arrangements should be addressed before you buy.
-The general principle is that neither owner can force a sale on their own in a tenants in common structure without either the other's agreement or a court order (partition action).
+This is the most common source of conflict in joint property ownership, and the reason exit arrangements should be addressed before you buy.
+The general principle is that neither owner can force a sale in a tenants in common structure without either the other's agreement or a court order (a partition action).

-A well-drafted Declaration of Trust includes a right of first refusal: if one party wants to exit, the other has the right to buy them out at a fair market value before the share can be offered to third parties.
-How valuation is determined (independent surveyor, agreed estate agent, etc.) should be specified in advance.
+A well-drafted Declaration of Trust includes a right of first refusal: if one party wants to exit, the other has the right to buy them out at fair market value before the share can be offered to third parties.
+How valuation is determined (independent surveyor, agreed estate agent, etc.) should be specified in advance, not negotiated under pressure when a relationship has already broken down.

 The Bottom Line